coskunlab/Physics-Informed-Spatial-Curvature-Sequencing-in-Prostate-Cancer/README.md

 ![Alt text](pictures/Manusctipt_Figures_CurvSeq_down.png)

 This figure demonstrates an example application of the CurvSeq workflow.
 The top panels show the computed curvature along a gland boundary (left) and the corresponding spatial distribution of FOXA1 expression (right).
-The bottom panels display microniche segmentation based on curvature and expression similarity, followed by correlation analysis between curvature and FOXA1 levels.
-A positive Pearson correlation indicates that higher gland curvature regions are associated with elevated FOXA1 expression, highlighting spatial mechano-molecular coupling within the tissue.
+The bottom panels display microniche segmentation based on curvature using density based clustering, followed by correlation analysis between curvature clusters and FOXA1 levels.
+A positive Pearson correlation indicates that regions where the gland bends towards the outside are associated with elevated FOXA1 expression, highlighting spatial mechano-molecular coupling within the tissue.

----

 ## 📁 Repository Structure
 This repository includes two Jupyter notebooks demonstrating the main steps of the CurvSeq pipeline: